-UNIQLO (ユニクロ) is Japanese casual wear designer, manufacturer and retailer whose aesthetic is clean, simple, organised, and vibrant.
+UNIQLO (ユニクロ) is a Japanese casual wear designer, manufacturer and retailer whose aesthetic is clean, simple, organised, and vibrant.
 The name is a contraction of “unique clothing” and far from being a lifestyle brand, their stores offer a white box on a white background filled with thousands of UNIQLO items stacked floor to ceiling, arranged in a rainbow of colours.
 UNIQLO has ~1000 stores worldwide (90% in Japan) and is aimed at the urban basics shopper, promoting a kind of no-fuss individualism.

-By producing a relatively small number of styles in a large number of colours it enables them to attain economics of scale while at the same time disguising this fact through the multitude of colours on display.
-It delivers a low-cost product that shares qualities of high-end retail.
+By producing a relatively small number of styles in a large number of colours it enables them to attain economies of scale while at the same time disguising this fact through the multitude of colours on display.
+It delivers a low-cost product that shares the qualities of high-end retail.
 Unlike contenders such as H&M, UNIQLO customers expect to wear their clothes until they wear out.

 Over the past few UNIQLO has run a string of innovative projects as marketing campaigns: MIXPLAY, UNIQLO JUMP, UNIQLOCK (my favourite), UNIQLO Calendar (for iPhone/iPad) and most recently 88 COLORS in Shanghai which have successfully combined music + physical expression to create a communication vehicle which works across cultures globally.
 UNIQLO also runs competitions every year to and select designs for their popular UT t-shirts contributed by artists and photographers online.

 Philosophy: “Made for All”